TRAINING GRANTS

 Kirsten Meredith, BS

-Kirsten Meredith is a PhD student in the School of Biological Sciences at the University of Utah with an interest in host discrimination and other odor-mediated behaviors of mosquitoes as well as their flight dynamics.
-Kirsten has a Bachelor of Science in biology from the University of Utah.
+Kirsten Meredith is a PhD candidate in the School of Biological Sciences at the University of Utah with an interest in host discrimination and other odor-mediated behaviors of mosquitoes as well as their flight dynamics.
+Kirsten completed a Bachelor of Science in biology at the University of Utah.
 Since insect vector biology intersects with many aspects of society, Kirsten’s main goal is to take what she learns from her PhD and apply it to the interface between science and politics, education, business as well as outreach to the general public.

 "The PacVec training grant allowed me to focus on my research within the COVID-19 pandemic, and gave me several opportunities to practice disseminating science to knowledgeable audiences within my research field."